-In the latest sign of the heat in the housing market, the Royal Institution of Chartered Surveyors’ price index – which reflects the proportion of surveyors reporting price increases – rose for a fourth month to +83 from +76 in April.
+The Royal Institution of Chartered Surveyors’ gauge of house prices – which reflects the proportion of surveyors reporting price increases – jumped in April to +75, its highest level since 1988, from +62 in March.